 It’s important to address every single one of these factors listed above in order to improve fertility, or else the vicious cycle will continue:

-- Stress leads to poor gut health, which prevents stallions from getting all the nutrients they need.
+- Stress leads to poor gi tract health, which prevents stallions from getting all the nutrients they need.

 - Inadequate nutrition leads to poor body condition, which is associated with reduced fertility.

-- This lower fertility likely results from poor sperm quality and nutritional deficiencies linked to poor gut health.
+- This lower fertility likely results from poor sperm quality and nutritional deficiencies linked to poor gi tract health.

-However, with the right tweaks to your management program (specifically in regards to managing gut health), you can turn that vicious cycle into a positive loop:
+However, with the right tweaks to your management program (specifically in regards to managing gi tract health), you can turn that vicious cycle into a positive loop:

-- Reduced stress leads to better gut health.
+- Reduced stress leads to better gi tract health.

-- Good gut health allows for better nutrient absorption.
+- Good gi tract health allows for better nutrient absorption.

 - Complete nutrition builds good body condition.